Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The first four lines are about clouds and shadow, these next four are about the wind and earth following a storm.

-Line 5 starts off with an adverb containing the word light before moving on to the effects of the a boisterous wind, how it dynamically smooths out the creased earth.
+Line 5 starts off with an adverb containing the word light before moving on to the effects of a boisterous wind, and how it dynamically smooths out the creased earth.
 The alliterative words are again in evidence, adding to the abrupt feel of certain parts of a line.

 The wind continues to parch squandering ooze, changing it into crusty dough and ultimately, dust.
 In the oozy mud are marks, manmarks, which resemble squadroned masks, so the wind affects all, from the earth to humans.